 Research is a priority in the Faculty of Science.
-It has the largest number of research students in the University.
 Multi-million pound funding from research councils, the EU, NHS, charities and industry ensures that our research is relevant and of national and international importance.

 Our research students and workers have access to cutting edge, specialist facilities.